-If you spent $5,000 to acquire a customer, but your customer was only paying you $1000 a month, Payback Period should be 5 months.
+If you spent $5,000 to acquire a customer but your customer was only paying you $1000 a month, the payback period should be 5 months.
 Five months before you got your money back that you invested to acquire that customer.

 My first business experience:

 Because I understood these numbers.
 I understood that I had to invest to acquire those customers where my competitors didn’t.
-They didn’t have the patience to invest, to acquire customers and wait for that payback period.
-I knew I just needed to outlast them and I could spend more to acquire my customers.
+They didn’t have the patience to invest, acquire customers, and wait for that payback period.
+I knew I just needed to outlast them, and I could spend more to acquire customers.
 And that’s exactly what I did.

 So, 3 to 6 months is realistic.
 I’m going to show you some specific numbers here in this presentation as to how we make that work.